electrode-io/electrode-native/docs/overview/upgrading-platform.md

 ###Related commands
-`ern platform install` | Used to install a specific version `ern platform uninstall` | Used to uninstall a specific version `ern platform list` | Used to list all currently available platform versions.
+`ern platform install` | Used to install a specific version `ern platform uninstall` | Used to uninstall a specific version `ern platform versions` | Used to list all currently available platform versions.
 Versions that are installed locally and the active version are highlighted.